abitdodgy/blog/_posts/2015-09-20-four-alternatives-to-using-activerecord-callbacks-and-observers.md

 end
 {% endhighlight %}

-It's not necessary to pass the user as an argument; concerns have access to instance variables in objects they're mixed into.
+It's not necessary to pass the user as an argument; methods in concerns have access to the state of the objects they're mixed into.
 But I prefer to be more explicit than rely on state.
 Passing the user as an argument defines an explicit contract between the caller and the callee.

 Here's how we might use it.